dvd940/Udacity_Self-Driving_Car/Project1/P1-Project Writeup.md

 Step 6.
 Create full lines by interpolating the output from the Hough Transform step.

-To do this, the `draw_lines()` function was modified to detemine each side of the lane by calculating the slope of the lines.
+To do this, the `draw_lines()` function was modified to determine each side of the lane by calculating the slope of the lines.
 A positive slope indicates the left lane line and a negative slope indicates the right lane line.

-A least squares fit is then calulated to create a single best fit line for each of the right and left lines.
+A least squares fit is then calculated  to create a single best fit line for each of the right and left lines.

 <img src="./writeup_images/6_interpolated_line_solidWhiteCurve.jpg" width=300>